-- 10.1 Does basic security against arson by outsiders appear reasonable5? - 10.2 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?
+10.2 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?

-- Yes ✓ No Yes ✓ No - 10.3 Relevant information (including description of arrangements and deficiencies observed): - The main entrance doors to the premises are secured to prevent unauthorised access. - Refuse bins are stored in a well-ventilated, internal bin room to the rear of the block, which has a separate exit leading to a common service area. - CCTV is provided to cover the common areas and entrances on the ground and secondfloor levels.
-This is monitored by security staff at the security/concierge office, which is located on the ground floor.
-The office is manned between the hours of 08:00 and 23:30.
-Outside these hours, access is available to a central, mobile security team. - Fire wardens patrol the common areas on a regular basis. - Security staff also undertake periodic inspections of the common areas. - Access onto the open deck amenity area is controlled by security, and the door from the block onto the deck is secured to prevent access between 20:00 hours and 09:00 hours.
+Yes √ No Yes √ No

+- 10.3 Relevant information (including description of arrangements and deficiencies observed): - The main entrance doors to the premises are secured to prevent unauthorised access. - Refuse bins are stored in a well-ventilated, internal bin room to the rear of the block, which has a separate exit leading to a common service area. - CCTV is provided to cover the common areas and entrances on the ground and secondfloor levels.
+This is monitored by security staff at the security office, which is located adjacent to Woodford Court.
+The security office is manned between the hours of 08:00 and 23:30.
+Outside these hours, access is available to a central, mobile security team. - It is understood that fire wardens regularly patrol the common areas. - Security staff also undertake periodic inspections of the common areas. - Access onto the open deck amenity area is controlled by security, and the door from the block onto the deck is secured to prevent access between 20:00 hours and 09:00 hours.
 Residents can access the deck outside of this period by means of a security access fob.

-11. PORTABLE HEATERS AND HEATING AND VENTILATION INSTALLATIONS
+PORTABLE HEATERS AND HEATING AND VENTILATION INSTALLATIONS 11.

-- 11.1 Is there satisfactory control over the use of portable heaters? - 11.2 Are fixed heating and ventilation installations subject to regular maintenance?
+11.1 Is there satisfactory control over the use of portable heaters?
+N/A ✓ Yes No 11.2 Are fixed heating and ventilation installations subject to regular maintenance?
+N/A Unk √ Yes No